Message from the Program Director

-Our fellowship is a nationally renowned training program that offers comprehensive clinical training in all disciplines of cardiology with a multitude of research opportunities in basic, translational and clinical cardiology.
+Our fellowship is a nationally renowned training program that offers comprehensive clinical training in all disciplines of cardiology with a multitude of research opportunities in basic, translational, and clinical cardiology.
 We are dedicated to training future leaders in cardiology no matter what your career trajectory.

-Baylor College of Medicine Cardiology fellowship program develops diverse, humanistic physicians who are trained as excellent clinicians, educators, and researchers and who will provide patient-centered care, clinical, academic and research leadership in the communities they serve.
+The Baylor College of Medicine Cardiology fellowship program cultivates a diverse cohort of compassionate physicians who excel as clinicians, educators, and researchers.
+Our program empowers them to deliver patient-centered care and assume positions of clinical, academic, and research leadership within the communities they serve.

 Based on the ABIM blueprint, a comprehensive didactic series given by renowned attendings is refined annually to cater to the needs of the fellows.
-These include boot camps for incoming fellows, board review series, research conferences, and our “Don’t Miss a Beat Monthly Cardiology Pearls.”
+These include boot camps for incoming fellows, board review series, research conferences, and site-specific conferences as well.
 Several of our faculty have received additional training in medical education and are recognized as college-wide and national leaders in cardiovascular disease education.
-Our program also utilizes several other methods including the use of emails (e.g. EKG of the month, Cath case of the month, Echo of the month, Journal Watch) and social media (WhatsApp, Twitter) to further enhance the educational experience for our fellows.
+Our program also utilizes several other methods including the use of emails (e.g. EKG of the month, Cath case of the month, Echo of the month, Journal Scan) and social media (WhatsApp, Twitter) to further enhance the educational experience for our fellows.
 Our fellows also serve as educators for programs within our college and in the Greater Houston community.

-Mentored by internationally renowned faculty, fellows can achieve academic productivity as reflected by 130 publications and online media presence in the 2020-2021 academic year.
+Mentored by internationally renowned faculty, fellows can achieve high academic productivity.
 Weekly Monday Research Conferences include a statistics boot camp, presentations by fellows on their research projects, and sessions before and after major scientific meetings.
-Separate fellowships in Cardiovascular Disease Prevention and Health Services Research are also available.
+A separate fellowship in Cardiovascular Disease Prevention is also available.

 Those seeking advanced training in interventional cardiology, electrophysiology, advanced heart failure/cardiac transplantation, and advanced imaging can tailor their third year of training to their field of interest.
 Fellows are eligible for board certification in echocardiography, nuclear cardiology, and cardiac CT (must take an outside course at present to add to training received in fellowship) during their three years of training in cardiology.
-Lastly, fellows pursuing an academic career can spend a substantial amount of time during the third year for research and medical education.
+Lastly, fellows pursuing an academic career can spend a substantial amount of time during the third year on research and medical education.

 Meetings with the program leadership occur throughout the fellowship to discuss progress in clinical training, research, leadership, and future endeavors.
-Faculty and peer mentorship are provided to all fellows.
+Faculty and peer mentorship is provided to all fellows.

 If you are a prospective applicant, rest assured that our program leadership and fellows are working hard to make your virtual experience as gratifying as possible.
 I invite you to explore our fellowship site to see the outstanding research productivity of our fellows and their national leadership roles.
 Most importantly, we pride ourselves in having outstanding camaraderie amongst our fellows and in having faculty members who are recognized leaders as clinicians, educators, and researchers.

-Although these are times of social distancing, we can still remain socially connected.
-Please reach out to us via email or phone, and follow us on Twitter @BCMHeart.
+We would love for you to take a look at our program.
+Please reach out to us via email or phone and follow us on Twitter @BCMHeart.